fridamaria/code-challenge1/README.md

 # code-challenge1

-Code challenge no.1 - Create a Guestbook
+Code challenge no.1 - Create a Guestbook.

 You find all the information about the challenge in Notion, Github is only used to make code reviews on each other.

 1. Fork this project